wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/richtextctrl_overview.rst

-When the user clicks on the control, :class:`~wx.richtext.RichTextCtrl` determines which container to set as the current object focus by calling the found container's overrided :meth:`~wx.richtext.RichTextObject.AcceptsFocus` function.
+When the user clicks on the control, :class:`~wx.richtext.RichTextCtrl` determines which container to set as the current object focus by calling the found container's overridden :meth:`~wx.richtext.RichTextObject.AcceptsFocus` function.
 For example, although a table is a container, it must not itself be the object focus because there is no text editing at the table